-Figure 5b: Inequality in incomes under differential savings rate (g \rightarrow 0)
+Figure 5b: Inequality in incomes under differential savings rate $(g \rightarrow 0)$

 Under conditions of slowing growth (Figure 5b), an interesting phenomenon emerges.
-For high σ , the inequality between capitalists and workers is exacerbated.
-When σ = 5, capitalist incomes are over 125% higher than worker incomes by the end of the scenario.
+For high σ (ie high substitutability of capital and labour), the inequality between capitalists and workers is exacerbated.
+When σ = 5, capitalist incomes are over 80% higher than worker incomes by the end of the scenario.
 By contrast, this situation is significantly ameliorated for low σ .
-Capitalist incomes are barely 40% above worker incomes at the end of the run when σ is equal to 0.5.
+Capitalist incomes are less than 15% above worker incomes at the end of the run when σ is equal to 0.5 and inequality is declining.

 The increases in inequality shown in Figures 5a and 5b are stimulated simply by changing the savings rate, assuming a completely equal distribution of income and capital at the outset.
 Figure 6 illustrates the outcome, once we incorporate inequality in the initial distribution of assets.
-For the purposes of this illustration, we assume that capitalists comprise only 20% of the population but own 80% of the wealth - a proportion that seems relatively conservative from the perspective of today's global distribution (Saez and Zucman 2014, ONS 2014, Oxfam 2015).
+For the purposes of this illustration, we assume that capitalists comprise only 20% of the population but own 80% of the wealth - a proportion not massively unrealistic from the perspective of today's global distribution (ONS 2014, Oxfam 2015).

-For the scenarios in Figure 6, we also assume (again rather conservatively) that the distribution of wages remains equal between the two groups, despite the skewed distribution in asset ownership: capitalists earn 20% of the wages and workers earn 80%.
-Capitalist incomes are nonetheless immediately around 200% higher than workers because of their additional income from returns to capital.
+For the scenarios in Figure 6, we also assume (rather conservatively) that the distribution of wages remains equal between the two groups, despite the skewed distribution in asset ownership: capitalists earn 20% of the wages and workers earn 80%.
+Capitalist incomes are nonetheless immediately around 166% higher than workers because of their additional income from returns to capital.
 What happens subsequently depends crucially on the value of σ .
 With high σ , inequality rises steeply as capitalists protect returns to capital by substituting away from expensive labour.
-So for instance, when σ equals 5 (Scenario 1 in Figure 6), capitalist incomes are almost 750% higher than worker incomes by the end of the run.
-With low values of σ , however, it is possible to reverse the initial inequality, bringing the income differential down until, for σ equal to 0.5 (Scenario 3), capitalist incomes are only around 70% higher than worker incomes.
+So for instance, when σ equals 5 (Scenario 1 in Figure 6), capitalist incomes are almost 450% higher than worker incomes by the end of the run.
+With low values of σ , however, it is again possible to reverse the initial inequality, bringing the income differential down until, for σ equal to 0.5 (Scenario 3), capitalist incomes are less than 50% higher than worker incomes.